SmartTokenLabs/token-negotiator/README.md

 <img src="https://raw.githubusercontent.com/TokenScript/token-negotiator/main/mock-images/tn-example.png" alt="token negotiator component" style="width:280px;"/>

-To start, first include the following html element into your page, this is where the token negotiator overlay widget will be embeded into the page.
+To start, first include the following html element into your page, this is where the token negotiator overlay widget will be embedded into the page.

 ````html
     <div className="overlay-tn"></div>